 Should I wear a mask?

 Masks can make breathing more difficult for some people.
 Be sure to ask your healthcare provider if a mask is right for you.
-If you can’t leave a smoky area or find other ways to reduce your exposure, masks labeled N-95 or N-100—available at most hardware stores—offer some protection from fine particles.
 To work, masks must fit correctly.
-They don’t fit around most beards.
-No masks are designed for children.
-Learn more about wildfire smoke and masks.

-- Washington Department of Health Wildfire Toolkit—Has educational handouts and information available in eleven languages.
+- Washington Department of Health Wildfire Toolkit: Has educational handouts and information available in 11 languages.

-- Washington Smoke Information—Shared information from federal, state, county agencies and Indian Tribes for Washington counties affected by wildfire smoke.
+- Washington Smoke Information: Shared information from agencies affected by wildfire smoke.